 Every year, over 500,000 businesses change hands.
-This figure is only expected to increase in coming years as the baby boomer generation retires and sells its businesses.
+This figure is only expected to increase in the coming years as baby boomers retire and sell their companies.

-Purchasing an existing business is an enticing business tactic since it allows you to become an entrepreneur without having to start from scratch.
+Purchasing an existing business is an enticing business tactic since it allows you to become an entrepreneur without starting from scratch.
 You get to avoid all the pain points associated with launching a new business.

 If you already own a business acquiring another company allows you to expand your business much more quickly and enter new markets or offer new services or products that you are currently not offering.

 However, changing ownership has its own challenges as well.
 A company’s financial feasibility for success does not always tell the whole story.
 You need to ensure that the processes that worked for a previous owner will work as well for you, if not better.